Peripartum Cardiomyopathy

 Heart failure that can develop during or soon after pregnancy

-During the last trimester of pregnancy or up to six months after delivery, your heart chambers can enlarge and the heart muscle may become weak, causing peripartum cardiomyopathy, a rare type of heart failure.
+During the last trimester of pregnancy, and up to six months after delivery, the heart chambers can enlarge and the heart muscle may become weak, causing peripartum cardiomyopathy, a rare type of heart failure.

 Heart failure symptoms may be difficult to recognize because they are similar to late-pregnancy symptoms.
 You may experience: